the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 This pointed towards a need to encourage and support our contributors to maintain consistency throughout the chapters in _The Turing Way_ guides.
 Achieving this goal alone is reasonably challenging.
 Therefore, this chapter will outline a step-by-step consistency checklist that will guide our contributors.
-Each step will point them towards what consistency checks to look for as they design and develop chapters in _The Turing Way_ or bring consistency across the existing chapters.
+Each step will emphasize a consistency check to look out for as they design and develop chapters in _The Turing Way_ or bring consistency to existing chapters.

 (ch-consistency-requirements)=
 ## Hard vs Soft Requirements